Woke Up Alone

-Woke Up Alone is a studio album by Canadian hip hop producer Factor.
+Woke Up Alone is a studio album by Canadian hip hop producer Factor Chandelier.
 It was released on Fake Four Inc. in 2013.

 Critical reception

 Thomas Quinlan of Exclaim! gave the album a 9 out of 10, saying, "Factor's production sets the mood; the music is mostly slow and sad, aside from the few moments of hope that get something a little more uplifting."
 Steve Juon of RapReviews.com gave the album a 7.5 out of 10 and said, "the variety of contributors to Factor's vision makes this one of his most wholly enjoyable albums".